PolyArch/cs259/hws/hw1.md

 ## Overview

-[preliminary -- TA is testing]

-Due at TBD

-Prerequisites: Please do HW0 first.
+Prerequisites: Please do Homework 0 first. (gem5 tutorials online)

-The goal of this homeworks are:
+The goals of this homework are:
-1. Get familiar with the basics of gem5 usage
+1. Get familiar with the basics of gem5 usage and statistics
-2. Practice thinking across stack (application/ISA/microarchitecture)
+2. Practice thinking/analysis across stack (application/ISA/microarchitecture)

 ## Step 1: Download/Compile the microbenchmarks